WomenPlusPlus/deploy-impact-22-openedu-e/src/Architecture/Backend/README.md

 ## Database architecture modelling
 Due to time constraints, developing an actual database backend was not feasible.
 However, the database architecture was modeled into a UML diagram as seen below using [draw io](https://www.diagrams.net/blog/move-diagrams-net).
+The table is green if it`s a superclass, yellow if it`s a 1st level subclass and blue if it`s a 2nd level subclass.
+Purple tables are for multi-value object properties.

 ![alt text](https://github.com/WomenPlusPlus/deploy-impact-22-openedu-e/blob/6b2a97d7737a54773f7556d527f41738f1ace571/src/Architecture/Backend/ontology_mapping_to_RDB_database_schema_UML_diagram.png)